-- 10.4.
-Schools should reinforce the whole-school approach by building and maintaining positive relationships with parents.
-Parents should always be informed of any search for a prohibited item and the outcome of the search as soon as is practicable.
-A member of staff should inform the parents of what, if anything, has been confiscated and the resulting action the school has taken, including any sanctions applied." - 10.5.
-Schools must analyse the data generated by this record keeping and identify if "searching is falling disproportionately on any group or groups [and] should consider whether any actions should be taken to prevent this".
+- 12.2.
+Pupils may refuse to participate due to some of the following reasons - They are in possession of a prohibited item; - They do not understand the instruction; - They are unaware of what a search may involve; or - They have had a previous distressing experience of being searched. - 12.3.
+Schools/academies must keep records of the search, including the reason for the search, who conducted the search and the outcome. - 12.4.
+Schools/academies should reinforce the whole-school approach by building and maintaining positive relationships with parents/carers.
+Parents/carers should always be informed of any search for a prohibited item and the outcome of the search as soon as is practicable.
+A member of staff should inform the parents/carers of what, if anything, has been confiscated and the resulting action the school/academy has taken, including any sanctions applied. - 12.5.
+Schools/academies must analyse the data generated by this record keeping and identify if "searching is falling disproportionately on any group or groups [and] should consider whether any actions should be taken to prevent this".